All Episodes

 The assumption in this is that every woman in this country is angered by what I've said.

-Every woman in this We're not.
+Every woman in this country.

-We're only by them.
+We're angered by them.

-I'll handle this one myself, because I can take care of myself.
+I'll handle this one myself because I can take care of myself.

 And every parent out there should be embarrassed if they had a daughter that stood up and said, I'm sorry, I can't take care of this one.